-Credit hours and work expectations: This is a 3 credit-hour course.
-According to Ohio State bylaws on instruction (go.osu.edu/credithours), students should expect around 3 hours per week of time spent on direct instruction (watching lecture videos) in addition to 6 hours of homework (which will primarily take the form of completing the lecture slide packs and the assigned readings) to receive a grade of 'C', on average.
+This is a 3 credit-hour course.
+According to Ohio State bylaws on instruction (go.osu.edu/credithours), students should expect 3 hours per week of time spent on direct instruction (sitting in lecture) in addition to 6 hours of homework (which will primarily take the form of reviewing the lecture slide packs and completing the assigned readings) to receive a grade of 'C', on average.